sho-kawano/ssd_paper_code/README.md

 This is the code that can reproduce the results in the paper:
 "Spatially Selected and Dependent Random Effects for Small Area Estimation with Application to Rent Burden".

 Note: the MCMC sampler for the SSD model have since been improved, making it *significantly* faster.
-This can be found at https://github.com/sho-kawano/sparse_sae_code/.
+This was tested using samplers in `test_speed_new/` and the test_speed_new.Rmd.

 *Partial results only:* Due to file sizes, full results are not stored here.